+- 97. Band, basal, broadcast, crack and crevice, tree injection, spot and space are examples of - (a) different agricultural methods of application - (b) examples of common application methods - (c) examples of different nozzle spray patterns

+98. Nozzles

-- 97. Band, basal, broadcast, crack and crevice, tree injection, spot and space are examples of - (a) different agricultural methods of application - (d) examples of common application methods - (e) examples of different nozzle spray patterns - 98.
-Nozzles - (a) are an important part of sprayers and spray systems - (b) can be made of brass, aluminum or stainless steel, depending on their intended use - (c) control the amount of material applied, the formulation of droplets and their size and distribution of the droplets - 99.
-The terms flat, even, flooding, cone and multi-pattern refer to - (a) methods of application - (b) equipment used for certain types of pesticides - (c) different nozzle spray patterns - 100.
-Which of the following application devices are normally applied at high pressure ranging up to 100 psi? - (a) Truck mounted air blast sprayers - (b) compressed air sprayers - (c) backpack sprayers
+- (a) are an important part of sprayers and spray systems - (b) can be made of brass, aluminum or stainless steel, depending on their intended use - (c) control the amount of material applied, the formulation of droplets and their size and distribution of the droplets

+99. The terms flat, even, flooding, cone and multi-pattern refer to \\\\\\

+- (a) methods of application

+- (b) equipment used for certain types of pesticides

+- (c) different nozzle spray patterns

+- 100. Which of the following application devices are normally applied at high pressure ranging up to 100 psi?

+- (a) Truck mounted air blast sprayers

+- (b) compressed air sprayers

+- (c) backpack sprayers

 - (a) nozzles made from stainless steel

 - (b) nozzles made from brass

 - (c) nozzles made from aluminum

 - 102. Low-pressure boom sprayers

 - (a) are light weight, relatively inexpensive and can adapt for many uses

 - (b) can cover large areas quickly and use low volumes of sprays

 - (c) both a & b above

-- 103. Low-pressure boom sprayers
+- 103.

-- (a) generally apply at low pressures of 10-40 gallons per acre
+- Low-pressure boom sprayers \\\\\\(a) generally apply at low pressures of 10-40 gallons per acre

 - (b) are not effective to penetrate dense foliage

 - (c) both a & b above

-- High pressure boom sprayers 104.
+- High pressure boom sprayers \\\\\ 104.

 - (a) are heavy and tend to cost more than low-pressure boom sprayers

 - (b) are effective in treating dense vegetation and through heavy canopies

 - (c) both a & b above

 - 105.

-- pesticide applications
+- Engineering controls for applicator safety \(a) are devices which reduce pesticide applicator exposure associated with pesticide applications

 - (b) are manufactured under sterile and super clean conditions to prevent contamination

 - (c) both a & b above

-106. Compressed air sprayers are most effective
+Compressed air sprayers are most effective 106.